 Title text is an attribute that provides additional information about an image on a web page.

-This isn’t as important as the alt text and can be skipped if you wish, but it does boost accessibility and so I’d recommend using it.
+This isn’t as important as the alt text and can be skipped if you wish, but it does boost accessibility, so it is recommended.

 What does good title text look like?